Nmesomachi8/Nmesomachi8/README.md

 # Hi, I'm Esther Nmesomachukwu Odinihu ✨

+Welcome to my GitHub profile!
-I’m a Data Analyst who enjoys transforming raw data into meaningful insights that guide smarter decisions.
-My work focuses on turning messy datasets into clear, actionable stories through clean visuals and solid analysis.
+I’m a Data Analyst who enjoys exploring data, uncovering patterns, and turning numbers into meaningful stories that drive smarter decisions.

 ## 🧩 About Me
 I studied Biomedical Engineering, a field that sharpened my analytical thinking and problem-solving mindset.
 Over time, I discovered how much I love working with data; cleaning it, analyzing it, and finding the why behind every trend.